-The stock option plan (the "Plan") was approved by the shareholders of the Company on August 19, 2010.
+The stock option plan (the "Plan") was approved by the shareholders of the Company on August 18, 2011.
 The Plan has been established to provide incentive to qualified parties to increase and align their interest in the Company and thereby encourage their continuing association with the Company.
 The Plan is administered by the directors of the Company.
 The Plan provides that options will be issued to directors, officers, employees and consultants of the Company or a subsidiary of the Company.
 The Plan is a "rolling maximum" stock option plan that provides that the number of Common Shares issuable under the Plan, together with all of the Company's other previously established or proposed share compensation arrangements, may not exceed 10% of the total number of issued and outstanding Common Shares.
+As at August 21st, 2012, 4.7% of the total number of sudd and outstanding Common Shares have been reserved for issuance in relation to options granted and outstanding under the Plan.